 Students conduct qualitative research to evaluate health communication programs, assess readability level and suitability of written health education materials, conduct content analyses, and review/critique current health communication literature.
-Prerequisites: PUBH 6430-Theories and Applications in Global Health Promotion (unless waived by professor) PUBH 6007- Social and Behavioral Approaches to Public Health.
-(Fall and spring).
+Prerequisites: PUBH 6430 or permission of the instructor; and PUBH 6007.

 PUBH 6435.
 Global Health Program Development and Implementation.
 2 Credits.

 Basic concepts and principles of program development and implementation including data collection methods, decision making, and problem-solving techniques.
 Application of program development techniques to specific interventions.
-Prerequisites: PUBH 6400.
-(Spring and summer).
+Prerequisite: PUBH 6400.

 PUBH 6437.
-Case Study Methods for Global Health Evaluation.
-2 Credits.
+Global Health Program Evaluation.
+3 Credits.

 PUBH 6442.
 Comparative Global Health Systems.
 2 Credits.

-Examine national health systems, how they differ, and how they are performing.
+Examination of national health systems, how they differ, and how they are performing.
 Health systems analyzed through four different lenses: health care organizations, health workforce development, health care financing, and health policy development.
-Compare health systems and health reforms in seven regions of the world and how health system performance might be improved.
+Comparison of health systems and health reforms in seven regions of the world and assessment of how health system performance might be improved.
 Course fee may apply.
 Prerequisite: PUBH 6400.
-(Fall).

 PUBH 6443.
 Global Health Agreements and Conventions.
 2 Credits.